LEARN MORE ABOUT ADUHELM

 ADUHELM is indicated for the treatment of Alzheimer’s disease.
 ADUHELM should be started in patients with mild cognitive impairment or mild dementia stage of disease, the population studied in clinical trials.
 ADUHELM is approved under accelerated approval based on reduction in amyloid plaques as seen in patients treated with ADUHELM.
-Continued approval of ADUHELM may require verification of clinical benefit in a confirmatory study
+Continued approval of ADUHELM may require verification of clinical benefit in a confirmatory study.

 Actor